COLLECTING CORD BLOOD AND TISSUE

 When it’s time for delivery, remember to take the cord blood collection kit with you to the hospital.
-When you arrive at the hospital, remind your physician, midwife, or nurse that you are banking cord blood/cord tissue.
+When you arrive at the hospital, remind your physician that you are banking cord blood and tissue.

-After your baby has been delivered, either vaginally or by caesarian section (C-Section), one of your practitioners will clamp and cut the umbilical cord.
+After your baby has been delivered, either vaginally or C-Section, one of your practitioners will clamp and cut the umbilical cord.
 At this point, your practitioner will insert a needle into the umbilical cord to collect the remaining cord blood either before or after the placenta has been delivered.
 There is no risk or pain to you or your baby.
 From start to finish, the cord blood collection process takes about five minutes.

 Information for Physicians

 We know parents have many questions surrounding cord blood banking, and it’s not uncommon for Physicians to have questions as well.
 Learn more about our Physician’s Guide, what’s in our kit, and how the Pall Cord Blood collection bag works.